-Figure 2-75 summarizes the average annual current and projected land surface inflows and outflows in the Basin.
-Figure 2-76 shows the annual time series of current and projected land surface inflows and outflows.
+Figure 2-102 summarizes the average annual current and projected land surface inflows and outflows in the Basin.
+Figure 2-103 shows the annual time series of current and projected land surface inflows and outflows.

-Figure 2-75: Projected Average Annual Land Surface Water Budget with Climate Change
+Figure 2-102: Projected Average Annual Land Surface Water Budget with Climate Change

-Figure 2-76: Projected Land Surface Water Budget with Climate Change Annual Time Series
+Figure 2-103: Projected Land Surface Water Budget with Climate Change Annual Time Series

-Under projected conditions with climate change, the Basin experiences about 296,000 AF of land surface inflows each year, of which 233,000 AF is from precipitation and the remainder is from applied water.
-About 241,000 AFY is consumed as evapotranspiration or domestic use, with the remainder either recharging the groundwater aquifer as deep percolation or stream seepage or leaving the Basin as river flow.
+Under projected conditions with climate change, the Basin experiences about 282,000 AF of land surface inflows each year, of which 236,000 AF is from precipitation and the remainder is from applied water as shown in Table 2-5.
+About 235,000 AFY is consumed as evapotranspiration or domestic use, with the remainder either recharging the groundwater aquifer as deep percolation or stream seepage or leaving the Basin as river flow.

-The annual time series shows the year-to-year variability in the availability of water, with land surface inflows ranging from a low of about 138,000 AF to a high of 663,000 AF.
-These year-to-year changes in inflows result in corresponding differences in outflows, with total annual agricultural, native vegetation and domestic evapotranspiration ranging from 123,000 AF to 438,000 AF.
+The annual time series shows the year-to-year variability in the availability of water, with land surface inflows ranging from a low of about 129,000 AF to a high of 658,000 AF.
+These year-to-year changes in inflows result in corresponding differences in outflows, with total annual agricultural, native vegetation and domestic evapotranspiration ranging from 112,000 AF to 462,000 AF.

-Figure 2-77 summarizes the average annual projected groundwater inflows and outflows with climate change in the Basin.
-Figure 2-78 shows the annual time series of projected groundwater inflows and outflows with climate change.
-The Basin average annual current and projected groundwater budget has greater outflows than inflows, leading to an average annual decrease in groundwater storage (i.e., overdraft) of 27,000 AF.
+Figure 2-104 summarizes the average annual projected groundwater inflows and outflows with climate change in the Basin.

+Figure 2-105 shows the annual time series of projected groundwater inflows and outflows with climate change.
+The Basin average annual current and projected groundwater budget has greater outflows than inflows, leading to an average annual decrease in groundwater storage (i.e., overdraft) of 20,000 AF.
+Similar to the historical water budget, the estimated pumping and reduction in storage are both now lower than what was estimated by the CBWRM in the 2020 GSP.
 As with the historical conditions, the groundwater storage decreases consistently over time, despite year-to-year variability in groundwater inflows.

-Figure 2-77: Current and Projected Average Annual Groundwater Budget
+Figure 2-104: Projected Average Annual Groundwater Budget with Climate Change

-Figure 2-78: Current and Projected Groundwater Budget Annual Time Series
+Figure 2-105: Projected Groundwater Budget with Climate Change Annual Time Series

-Sustainable Yield Estimates
+2.3.8 Sustainable Yield Estimates

-Four simulations were performed to estimate the sustainable yield in the Basin as follows:
+Four sustainability scenarios were analyzed with the updated version of the model to estimate the sustainable yield in the Basin as follows: